NVIDIA/OptiX_Apps/README.md

 * Display drivers supporting OptiX 7.x.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * GCC supported by CUDA 10.x or CUDA 11.x Toolkit
 * CUDA Toolkit 10.x or 11.x.
 (Please refer to the OptiX Release Notes for the supported combinations.)
-* Any OptiX SDK 7.x version (OptiX SDK 7.5.0 recommended. intro_motion_blur requires 7.2.0 or higher.)
+* Any OptiX SDK 7.x version (OptiX SDK 7.6.0 recommended. intro_motion_blur requires 7.2.0 or higher.)
 * CMake 3.17 or newer.
 * GLFW 3
-* GLEW 2.1.0 (required to build *rtigo3* and *nvlink_shared*.
+* GLEW 2.1.0 (required to build all non-*intro* examples.
 In case the Linux package manager only supports GLEW 2.0.0, here is a link to the [GLEW 2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0) sources.)
 * DevIL 1.8.0 or 1.7.8.
 When using 1.7.8 replace `find_package(DevIL_1_8_0 REQUIRED)` against `find_package(DevIL_1_7_8 REQUIRED)`
 * ASSIMP